brunovalads/the-flintstones-snes/Sprite-List.md

 #Sprite List

 This is a complete mapping of the sprites used (and unused) in this game, by checking the sprite type table, the address **$7E0946**.
+Note: the sprite loaders are only found when the level is loading (black screen), and maybe are used during the level in the code internally.
+They load the sprite properly, you can check this by poking a value during the level, the loader sprite lasts for just one frame, then it loads the respective sprite.

 ID|Name|Appearing|Notes
 :--:| :------ | :------ | :------ |